shelleywong/BoxAndArrow/Tree/README.md

 Make sure you've completed the linked list exercises before you start trying to implement the Tree class.
 The binary tree data structure is made up of nodes, similar to nodes in a linked list, the main difference being that binary trees have a `left` and `right` node rather than one `next` node.
 The beginning of the tree is represented by the `m_root` Node pointer.
 In the Tree constructor, `m_root` is initialized to NULL, meaning the tree is empty.<br>

-Each exercise includes some useful tips, so make sure to read the instructions carefully.
-Check out the [Hints](#hints) section for more help with implementing a binary tree and using the Binary Tree Visualizer.<br>
+Read the instructions carefully -- the exercises include tips and pseudocode that can help you understand what you need to do at each step.
+You can also check out the [Hints](#hints) section for more help with implementing a binary tree and using the Binary Tree Visualizer.<br>

 ### Exercise 1: Node Constructor